 AAA is for players league age 9 to 11.
 It provides a place for competitive play with a narrowed range of the player skill sets.
 AAA is designed to maximize fun and skill development for players who have completed AA Division and are progressing to for the Majors.

 Every player league age 9 and higher who has played one spring season in the AA Division will be required to participate in try-outs held at the beginning of the fall season.
 Players will be assessed and a draft will be conducted to ensure that fair and balanced teams can be created.
 A player selected to AAA in the fall will remain on the same AAA team in the following spring season.

 Teams in AAA usually practice once a week for about 1 1/2 hours.
-Games are typically held on either Saturdays or Weekday Evenings.
+Games are typically held on Saturdays, Sundays, or Weekday Evenings.